influxdata/flux/stdlib/contrib/sranka/telegram/README.md

 ## telegram.endpoint

-`endpoint` function creates a factory function that accepts a mapping function `mapFn` that creates a target function for pipeline `|>` that sends messages from table rows.
+`endpoint` function creates a factory function that accepts a mapping function `mapFn` and creates a target function for pipeline `|>` that sends messages from table rows.
 The `mapFn` accepts a table row and returns an object with `channel`, `text`, and `silent` as defined in the `telegram.message` function arguments.
 Arguments:

 | Name     | Type   | Description                                                       |
 | ----     | ----   | -----------                                                       |